Hariharaaa/StellarPayments/README.md

-# 🚄 Disaster Relief Rail — Level 4 Production-MVP
+# 🚄 Disaster Relief Rail

 Disaster Relief Rail is a direct, transparent aid disbursement dApp built on the **Stellar Soroban testnet**.
 It enables relief organizations to pool donor contributions in a transparent smart contract and disburse aid directly to verified recipient wallets — with full public cryptographic auditability, real-time analytics, error monitoring, and a first-class mobile experience.